kenluobo/personal-dev-config/README.md

-# store my .vimrc on github.
+# store personal configure file of some software